 Under Australian Consumer Law, all claims about the place of origin of any products, ingredients or where any manufacturing or processing occurred must be truthful.

 There are significant penalties for engaging in misleading or deceptive conduct or making false or misleading claims.

 Under Australian Consumer Law, the Country of Origin Food Labelling Standard 2016 requires country of origin labels to appear on most food sold in Australia (aside from food sold in places like restaurants and cafes).

-There are several acceptable country of origin labels, involving standard words, graphics and logos (including the ‘Australian grown, Australian made’ green and gold kangaroo triangle logo and a bar chart graphic on Australian foods), that must be used from 1 July 2018 to comply with the information standard:
+There are several acceptable country of origin labels, with standard words, graphics and logos (including the ‘Australian grown, Australian made’ green and gold kangaroo triangle logo and a bar chart graphic on Australian foods) that must be used to comply with the information standard.

 - ‘Grown in’ – usually used for fresh food to indicate the food was grown in that country, all significant ingredients are from that country and virtually all processing occurred in that country